 Today’s society is increasingly fascinated in having immersive experiences.
 Perhaps this has something to do with us human‘s need to understand our space, our surroundings, the environment and the many other extensions of our own being.
 Technology devices and the game industry are all about immersion, nowadays.
 One of the many emerging immersive experiences is augmented reality, a technology that allows us to see beyond the real time and the limitations of our physical space.
-AR sees technology allow the overlapping of the virtual world with the environment around us.
-The possibilities are plentiful with AR, because it imitates what our imagination does aka. when we imagine things, we add characters, objects and other elements to the real world, just like AR does.
+Augmented reality sees technology allow the overlapping of the virtual world with the environment around us.
+The possibilities are plentiful with Augmented reality, because it imitates what our imagination does aka. when we imagine things, we add characters, objects and other elements to the real world, just like Augmented reality does.

 Yes!
 Augmented reality is changing the way we understand space because it resets our physical environment and provokes interaction with art in a collective way.
 We are able to add an extra layer and new dimension to the experience.
 When you bring ‘Art To Life,’ you make collaborators out of gallery visitors and a dynamic exchange plays out in which art is an immersive experience to be shared.